MSX: Floppy disk drives

 Early MSX models did not have a built-in disk drive, so software were initially published on cartridge and cassette tape.

 Mitsumi QuickDisks were originally launched as a proprietary extension for the MSX in early 1984, but they never really caught on, as they were quickly surpassed by the standard floppy disk interface released a few months later.
 Only a handful of titles were released in this format.

 Sony also created a battery backed RAM cartridge the HBI-55 "data cartridge" in 1984 for some computers in their "Hit-Bit" line of MSX systems, that could be used to store programs or data as an alternative to cassette tapes.
 Many Yamaha Music software are also compatible with this cartridge.

 Traditional floppy disk drives were made available for MSX in 1984, either built-in or in the form of a cartridge containing the disk interface electronics and a BIOS extension ROM (the floppy disk drive interface), connected to an external case with the drive.
 In South America, many of these systems used a 5.25 in floppy disk drive, but in Europe, 3.5 in drives were more popular.
 In Japan, some MSX1 systems included a built-in 3.5-inch disk drive, like the Panasonic (previously named National) CF-3300.
 In Europe, a range of Philips MSX2 systems NMS 8230, 8235, 8245, NMS-8250 and above featured either 360 or 720 KB 3.5-inch floppy drives.

 In 1985, the MSX2 was released, and these systems often (but not always) also included a built-in 3.5-inch disk drive.
 Consequently, the popular media for games and other software shifted to floppy disks.

 The MSX-DOS disk operating system had binary compatibility with CP/M, but used the same FAT file system as MS-DOS.
 Its user commands were also similar to early MS-DOS versions.
 In this way, Microsoft could promote MSX for home use while promoting MS-DOS based personal computers in office environments.

 The MSX 3.5-inch floppy disks are directly compatible with MS-DOS (although some details like file undeletion and boot sector code were different).
 Like MS-DOS 1, MSX disks (formatted) under MSX-DOS 1 have no support for subdirectories.

-In September 2012, AGE Labs extended the standard by including support for 1.44Mb 3.5-inch format.
-The 1.44Mb diskette size goes in two configurations: Standard (1 sector per cluster, 9 FAT sectors), and Compatible (4 sectors per cluster, 3 FAT sectors).
+In September 2012, AGE Labs extended the standard by including support for the 1.44MB 3.5-inch format.
+The 1.44MB diskette size goes in two configurations: Standard (1 sector per cluster, 9 FAT sectors), and Compatible (4 sectors per cluster, 3 FAT sectors).